ZenenTreadwell/Alchemy/README.md

 ## Commands

-`make acquisition` runs a script that downloads a file (in this case, an RPI image) and confirms it with a sha256 sum.
+`make acquisition` runs a script that downloads a file (either Raspbian or Manjaro) and confirms it with a sha256 sum.

 `make imbuement` looks for available USBs attached to the device and writes an image to it.